enrutado-ficheros-con-unplugin-vue-router

 Unplugin Vue Router is a plugin for Vue.js that allows you to automatically generate file-based routing.

-File-based routing is a pattern that automates the generation of routes based on the directory structure of your project.
+File-based routing is a pattern that automates route generation based on your project’s directory structure.

-That is, the folder and file structure directly reflects the navigation of your application.
+This means that the folder and file structure directly reflects your application’s navigation.
 This eliminates the need to manually maintain route configuration files.

-It is similar to the way frameworks like Nuxt.js or Next.js work, but without the need for a meta-framework.
+It’s similar to how frameworks like Nuxt.js or Next.js work, but without needing to use a meta-framework.

 npm install unplugin-vue-router --save-dev